Jason Manford: Television

-From June to November 2007, Manford was on Ideal, where he had a small part as Jack, who had been dumped and cheated on by his girlfriend with 'little Darren', 'big Darren' and 'flu-strength Darren'.
-He later made another appearance in episode five of that series.
+From June to November 2007, Manford had a small part in Ideal as Jack.
+He later made another appearance in episode five of the series.
 He hosted a breakfast show on Xfm Manchester until May 2008.

 From June to November 2007, Manford was Paramount Comedy's continuity announcer and writer.
 In June 2007, he took over from Dave Spikey as a team captain on 8 Out of 10 Cats.
-He presented his own show, Tonightly, which aired every weekday from 1 to 22 August 2008 and appeared as a celebrity supporter for inventor Kin Kam in a special charity edition of BBC Two's Dragons' Den for Sport Relief.

-In March 2010, Manford was announced as host of a new comedy show called Comedy Rocks, featuring stand-up comedians and musical performances.
-A pilot was shown on ITV on 26 March 2010 and a full series began on the channel on 14 January 2011.
 On 26 May 2010, Manford was announced as the new presenter of BBC One's The One Show from July 2010.
 He resigned from the programme in November 2010 following allegations surrounding his private life.

-He also made up one half of the Home Team with Peter Andre on the ITV game show Odd One In.
-In July 2011, Manford presented Show Me The Funny, a reality show on ITV involving ten comedians in which one is voted off each week.
-In 2013, Manford hosted three pilots: Good News, Bad News and Oh!
-What a Week for ITV, and You and Whose Army? for Sky1.
-None of them have yet been commissioned for a full series.
-He wrote and presented A Funny Old Year which was broadcast on ITV on New Year's Eve in 2012, 2013 and 2014.
-The show saw Manford take a look back over the past year's humorous events.